Columbia Unbecoming controversy: Reactions to the film

 On November 11, after delivering a lecture and fielding questions from the audience, Bollinger emphasized his commitment to academic freedom, but would not tolerate "stupid" behavior by faculty members.
 Meanwhile, in a statement to the Sun, Israeli Minister Nathan Sharansky, who had recently seen the film, told pro-Israel students at Columbia not to be ashamed because "you are representing the people and the state who are the champions of human rights."
 He alleged that Jewish students preferred to distance themselves from Israel to protect their grades and future careers.

 On November 16, the Spectator ran an article by Jacobs and Goldwasser titled "In Defense of The David Project".
 They claimed that they had never heard of Massad before being invited by students to hear their concerns in October 2003 and that they were "troubled by certain professors who promote a biased education and deny dissenting views in class."
 The Spectator also ran an article by Bari Weiss who wrote that the accused professors only presented one narrative and were shutting down students who questioned their views.

 On November 17, the Sun published a new accusation from Deena Shankar, the girl Liben had spoken about in the film.
 She claimed to have asked Massad during a lecture if it was true that Israel gives prior warning before launching strikes in Palestinian Arab territories.
 She said: "That provoked him to start screaming, 'If you're going to deny the atrocities being committed against the Palestinians then you could leave the class,'" adding that Massad also compared Israelis to Nazis in his class.
 She later told the New York Times that Massad "sometimes ridiculed her questions and during one class exchange yelled at her to get out" but that she stayed.

 On November 22, the Sun reported about an e-mail that Dabashi had received from a student who had served in the IDF, criticizing one of his columns in Al-Ahram.
 Dabashi forwarded the email to Columbia officials, Brinkley, fearing a "potential attack by a militant slanderer" and asked for protection from campus security.
 Brinkley responded to him that there was "nothing threatening" about the email.

 In December, four Jewish students; Aharon Horwitz, Daniella Kahane, Bari Weiss, and Ariel Beery, formed the group Columbians for Academic Freedom (CAF).
 They would speak on behalf of the students claiming to have been intimidated by the professors.
 The members of CAF, with the exception of Weiss, had themselves featured in Columbia Unbecoming.

+In 2008, the Council on American–Islamic Relations (CAIR) stated that "the film, part of a propaganda campaign, smeared professors at Columbia University and alleged they had silenced students who were 'pro-Israel.'"